MiyamuraShiro/Yu-Gi-Oh-GX-Tag-Force-Texture-remaster/README.md

 •••• Install: •••

-place the ULUS10136 folder in "PPSSPP \ memstick \ PSP \ TEXTURES"
+place the Files in "PPSSPP \ memstick \ PSP \ TEXTURES \ ULUS10136"

 ================================================